 - 4.16.1.
-Standardised Assessment Methodology (SAM) surveys at sites within the TRICS® Employment and Residential land use categories can also include a Journey Purpose count.
-It is rare that surveys include this additional count type, and it is always excluded from the annual TRICS® regional data collection programme, but it is an option for those wishing to directly commission TRICS®-compliant multi-modal surveys.
+Standardised Assessment Methodology (SAM) surveys at sites within the TRICS Employment and Residential land use categories can also include a Journey Purpose count.
+It is rare that surveys include this additional count type, and it is always excluded from the annual TRICS regional data collection programme, but it is an option for those wishing to directly commission TRICS-compliant multi-modal surveys.
 This count is designed to record a split of journey purposes based on the "Total People" count, obtained through additional interviews.
 When visiting a site, decisions will need to be made as to how journey purpose is to be identified.
 These decisions will affect the production of the survey specification accordingly. - 4.16.2.
-Because the gathering of journey purpose data requires interviews of car drivers and passengers (in addition to interviews of non-car users), it is highly likely that interviews will need to be undertaken at building front doors within the site, rather than at site boundary access points, to avoid causing traffic congestion.
+Because the gathering of journey purpose data requires interviews of car drivers and passengers (in addition to interviews of non-car users), interviews would need to be undertaken at building front doors within the site, rather than at site boundary access points, to avoid causing traffic congestion (and TRICS surveys cannot involve stopping drivers in their vehicles and interviewing them in this way).
 Of course, at sites where there is no on-site car park, the methodology will probably not need to be altered significantly.
 Surveys incorporating journey purpose cannot be conducted without interviews, so the number of enumerators required should be carefully considered in these cases. - 4.16.3.
 Another optional count type for SAM surveys is an Origin and Destination count.
 This count is not split by mode or time period.
 Instead, it is presented in TRICS as a straightforward list of postcodes (the first part) and frequencies, by arrivals (origins) and departures (destinations).
-This count can only apply in situations where there is a "front door" interview survey taking place, as TRICS® surveys cannot include stopping vehicles and interviewing passengers.
+As with Journey Purpose counts, this count can only apply in situations where there is a "front door" interview survey taking place.
 An example where an O/D count may take place could be a city centre office without its own car park, where everyone visiting the site walks in and out of the front door.
-Note that an O/D count should not be factored up using a head count, with the table of postcodes and frequencies representing just the interviews that were successfully undertaken.
+Note that an O/D count should not be factored up using a head count, with the table of postcodes and frequencies representing just the interviews that were successfully undertaken. - 4.16.4.

-- 4.16.4.
 During the site visit, the inclusion of an O/D count should be considered if this is deemed to be a requirement by whoever is commissioning and planning the survey.
-Careful consideration should be given to where the enumerators are to be positioned, as of course anyone undertaking a TRICS survey with an O/D element will need to be able to gather the maximum amount of O/D interview data.
-So, consideration must be given as to whether a site boundary access point survey or a front door survey at the entrance to the site building(s) would be the most appropriate and efficient.
-Each site should be judged on a case by case basis in this respect. - 4.16.5.
-It should be noted that Journey Purpose and O/D counts are not included as standard for any TRICS® survey.
+Careful consideration should be given to where the enumerators are to be positioned, as of course anyone undertaking a TRICS survey with an O/D element will need to be able to gather the maximum amount of O/D interview data. - 4.16.5.
+It should be noted that Journey Purpose and O/D counts are not included as standard for any TRICS survey.
 They are to be considered as "optional extras".
-However, the TRICS® system is set up to be able to include these additional count types for any commissioned multi-modal survey whenever they may be needed.
+However, the TRICS system is set up to be able to include these additional count types for any commissioned multi-modal survey whenever they may be needed.